SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 ```

-To include arguments in the method activation, let's add a new `arguments` parameter to our method `execute:withReceiver:` to get `execute:withReceiver:withArguments:`.
+To include arguments in the method activation, we add a new `arguments` parameter to our method `execute:withReceiver:` to get `execute:withReceiver:withArguments:`.

 In addition to adding the receiver to the new frame representing the execution, we add a binding for each parameter (called unfortunately arguments in Pharo AST) with their corresponding value in the argument collection.
+This binding is added to the variables of the top frame.
-We use the message `with:do:` to iterate both the parameter list and actual arguments as pairs.
+The message `with:do:` iterates both the parameter list and actual arguments as pairs.

 ```
 CInterpreter >> execute: anAST withReceiver: anObject andArguments: aCollection
 	| result |
 	self pushNewMethodFrame.
-	"Set up the scope chain"
 	self topFrame parentScope: (CInstanceScope new
 		receiver: anObject;
 		parentScope: globalScope;
-		yourself);
-	yourself.
+		yourself).

 	self topFrame receiver: anObject.
 	anAST arguments